+Theatre took a large hit in the summer 2018 budget cuts.
 It is important to stress that limited resources have forced the THAR program to "pay its own way" through ticket sales.
 They routinely overdraw their District budgets each year and replenish them from Foundation accounts funded from ticket sales.
-This is a bit anomalous compared to how other departments operate, and should be recognized in any future examinations of departmental budgets.